top of page

 Overskrift

-And then there’s Lom Stave Church.
-A masterpiece.
+And then there’s Lom Stave Church – a masterpiece.
 The intricately carved dragon heads on the roof are as stave church as it gets, and the details are breathtaking.
 Built in the mid-1100s, it’s the largest remainings stave church in Norway.

 Bildekreditering